 The Council may refrain from investigating a case under section 11a of the Danish Competition Act if the aid scheme at issue affects trade between member states of the EU.
 This procedure can be expected if the aid scheme at issue is being or has been assessed by the Commission under articles 107 and 108 TFEU, or if the Commission intends to do so in the near future.

 The Sønderborg Municipality case

-The guarantees without any underwriter’s commission placed the two district heating companies in a favourable position on the market compared to other companies and distorted the competition, thereby infringing article 107 TFEU.
+The guarantees provided without any underwriter's commission placed the two district heating companies in a favourable position on the market compared to other companies and distorted the competition, thereby infringing article 107 TFEU.
 Consequently, the Court ruled that the two guarantees were void of effect and that Sønderborg Municipality was justified in collecting commission for the guarantees in accordance with market conditions.

-In two recent cases from the summer of 2015, the DCCA found basis for issuing informal injunctions in regards to section 11a.
+In two recent cases from the summer of 2015, the DCCA found basis for issuing informal injunctions in regard to section 11a.
 The cases involved two anonymous municipalities, which allegedly had granted state aid to an association and a sports centre.
-Following these cases, the DCCA announced an open letter addressed to the Danish municipalities, stating that placing public premises at the disposal of local associations is likely to constitute a violation of section 11a if the activities at the premises is of a commercial nature.
+Following these cases, the DCCA announced an open letter addressed to the Danish municipalities, stating that placing public premises at the disposal of local associations is likely to constitute a violation of section 11a if the activities at the premises are of a commercial nature.

 Rules on sanctions

 In December 2012, Danish parliament passed an act on sanctions for competition law violations.
 The object of the act was to increase the fines for companies and individuals and to introduce custodial sentences in cartel cases.

 The amendment entered into force on 1 March 2013; the rules will apply to incidents after 1 March 2013 and to incidents commenced before 1 March 2013 and continuing after this date.